 6.5.2.4 Semantics

-image_width specifies the width of the reconstructed image in pixels, as specified in 6.3.
+image_width specifies the width of the reconstructed image in pixels, as specified in Error!
+Reference source not found..

-image_height specifies the height of the reconstructed image in pixels, as specified in 6.3.
+image_height specifies the height of the reconstructed image in pixels, as specified in Error!
+Reference source not found..

 NOTE Item properties, such as decoder configuration or layer selection, can affect the reconstructed image.
 As a consequence, the width and height of the reconstructed image depend on the presence and content of such properties.